You are currently viewing 3 Key business metrics you need to track in your online service business

-As an Online Business Manager, metrics and tracking performance are one of my favourite things to do and a task which really promotes business growth and reflection.
+As an operations consultant, business metrics and tracking performance are one of my favourite things to do and a task which really promotes business growth and reflection.

-Knowing your business intelligence isn’t just a job for your accountant or business consultant- as a business owner it’s an important task and should be completed monthly.
+Knowing your business intelligence isn’t just a job for your accountant.
+As a business owner it’s an important task and one you need to learn how to do well.

-A Business Metric is a quantifiable measure that is used to track and assess the status of a specific business process.
+Business metrics are quantifiable measures that are used to track and assess the status of a specific business process.

 You may have heard them called KPIs (key performance indicators).